Circles (Post Malone song)

 "Circles" is a song by American musician Post Malone.
 It was released through Republic Records on August 30, 2019, as the third single from Malone's third studio album Hollywood's Bleeding (2019).
 It reached number one on the US Billboard Hot 100 for the week of November 30, 2019, topping the chart for three weeks, marking Post Malone's fourth number-one song, as well as his first solo effort to top the chart.

 The song also reached number one in Iceland, Malaysia, and New Zealand, as well as the top 10 in 20 additional countries.
 It was the most played song of 2020 on adult contemporary radio in the US and was also the second best-selling song in 2020 in the country.
-It is also certified Diamond in the US and Canada, 16× Platinum in Australia, and Gold or higher in 11 additional countries.
+It is also certified Diamond in the US, Canada, and France, 16× Platinum in Australia, and Gold or higher in 11 additional countries.
 It was also nominated for Record of the Year and Song of the Year at the 63rd Annual Grammy Awards.